* Trump says China wants to return to negotiating table

 Emerging market currencies were among the biggest casualties of the latest trade war-induced volatility.

-Turkey's lira weakened around 1% to more than 5.8 against the dollar on Monday after briefly plunging to 6.47 in what market watchers described as a "flash crash" as Japanese investors slashed their exposure to riskier assets.
+Turkey's lira dropped more than 1% to more than 5.8 against the dollar on Monday after briefly sliding to 6.47 in what market watchers described as a "flash crash" as Japanese investors slashed their exposure to riskier assets.

-Elsewhere in currency markets, the safe-haven Japanese yen rallied to a new seven-month high of 104.46 yen per dollar before reversing those gains to trade down 0.6% at 105.93 as some calm returned to markets.
+Elsewhere in currency markets, the safe-haven Japanese yen rallied to a new seven-month high of 104.46 yen per dollar before reversing those gains to trade down 0.5% at 105.86 as calm returned to markets.

 As investors try to navigate the year-long trade conflict between the world's two biggest economies, some are choosing to cut their exposure to stocks believing the battle is taking its toll on global growth.

 "Downside risks are increasing for both the global economy and markets," said Mark Haefele, global chief investment officer at UBS.
 "As a result, we are reducing risk in our portfolios by moving to an underweight in equities to lower our exposure to political uncertainty."

 German business sentiment deteriorated more than expected in August to hit its lowest since November 2012, a survey by Germany's Ifo Institute showed on Monday.

 The latest trade escalation overshadowed a pledge by Federal Reserve Chair Jerome Powell last week to "act as appropriate" to keep the U.S. economy healthy, although he stopped short of committing to rapid-fire rate cuts.

 Markets are now fully priced for at least a quarter-point cut from the Fed in September and more than 120 basis points of easing by the end of 2020.

 Oil prices, which had earlier fallen on concerns the tariff dispute would crimp world demand, recovered in European trading.